Frequently Asked Questions

 What Services does Health Information Associates offer?

-Health Information Associates offers medical coding services and medical coding and clinical documentation audit services for hospitals, ambulatory surgery centers, physician groups and other healthcare entities.
+Health Information Associates offers medical coding services, medical auditing services, and clinical documentation audit services for hospitals, ambulatory surgery centers, physician groups and other healthcare entities.
 We offer PRN support as well as total outsource support.
 We also offer our medical coding audit and data analytics software, Atom Audit.

 Which markets or settings do you serve?

-Health Information Associates offers solutions for our clients in the following settings: short-term acute, general medicine/surgical, pediatric, academic/teaching, critical access, rehab, long-term acute, skilled nursing, surgery center, pain center, infusion center, wound center, cancer center, dialysis, home health, and imaging center.
+Health Information Associates offers solutions for the following markets: short-term acute, general medicine/surgical, pediatric, academic/teaching, critical access, rehab, long-term acute, skilled nursing, surgery center, pain center, infusion center, wound center, cancer center, dialysis, home health, and imaging center.

 Do you offer medical coding services or only medical coding audits?